GiftMapote/GiftMapote/README.md

 ## Hi there, I'm Gift 👋
+Data Engineer with experience building scalable data pipelines and data platforms using Spark, Scala, Java, PySpark, and cloud technologies.

 <div align="center">
   <!--  You can customize the typing text in the "lines=" section of the URL below -->